dream-horizon-org/delivr/docs/distribution/DISTRIBUTION_UI_FLOW_SPEC.md

 │                                                              │
 │  Automatic 7-day phased rollout in progress                 │
 │                                                              │
+│  ⚠️  Pause Limit: You can pause for up to 30 days total    │ │     (cumulative).
+Resume will continue from where you       │ │     left off.
+After 30 days, phased release will           │ │     automatically resume.                                   │ │                                                              │
 │  Options:                                                    │
 │  [Complete Rollout Early (100%)] - Skip to 100% now         │
 │                                                              │